 The bill includes section 225 requiring a quarterly report from each VBA regional office on pending disability claims, both initial and supplemental; error rates; the number of claims processing personnel; corrective actions taken; training programs; and review team audit results.
 In addition, the bill requires quarterly reporting on pending appeals at VBA, as well as BVA.
 The Administration proposal to delete this provision is not adopted.

-tion proposal to delete this provision is not adopted.

 The bill includes section 226 requiring advance written notification to the Committees on Appropriations of both Houses of Congress 15 days prior to organizational changes which result in the transfer of 25 or more full-time equivalent staff from one organizational unit to another.
 The Administration proposal to delete this provision is not adopted.